-Under the share repurchase programs described above, we repurchased approximately 7.1 million shares of our common stock for approximately \$488.4 million during the year ended December 31, 2014, inclusive of the aggregate value of common stock held back pending final settlement under an accelerated share repurchase program.
-We may utilize various methods to effect any future share repurchases made under these programs, including, among others, open market purchases and accelerated share repurchase programs.
+We may utilize various methods to effect any future share repurchases made under the remaining program, including, among others, open market purchases and accelerated share repurchase programs.
 The amount and timing of repurchases will depend upon several factors, including general economic and market conditions and trading restrictions.